hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 Same happens at Hacker School.
 Students self-organize themselves into smaller groups by interests:
 SICP group, Machine Learning group, JavaScript learning group, Hardware group, Nand2Tetris group etc.
 Anyone can join as many groups as she/he wants (or work by herself/himself).
 In each group students work together and try to help each other.
-Also seems like a lot of learning happens in pair programming sessions.
+Also, students learn a lot during pair programming sessions.

 ## Teachers

-Teaching is very [respectfull profession](https://en.wikipedia.org/wiki/Education_in_Finland#Teachers) in Finland.
+Teaching is a very [respectful profession](https://en.wikipedia.org/wiki/Education_in_Finland#Teachers) in Finland.
 Only person with the degree of Master of Education can teach others.
 It's hard to become teacher.
 Competition is high - 10 people per spot.
 Salaries are really good.
 This drives the best people to teach others.
 Best people can prepare even better next generations of students.

-Very similar approach is used in Hacker School.
+A very similar approach is used in Hacker School.
 Facilitators are previous hacker schoolers.
 And they are really good.
 They set high standards for students.

 ## Social responsibility and help

-Finland is the social responsible country.
+Finland is the socially responsible country.
 They try to support people that need support.
 Hacker School tries to bring more women to industry.
 They work hard and spend lot of time to get grants from big companies for female students who need financial support.

-## Conslusion
+## Conclusion

-Personally I found lot of similarities between modern approach to education used in Finland and Hacker School.
-Both Finland schools and Hacker School try to achieve environment of creativity, exploration and learning.
+Personally I found lot of similarities between modern approach to education in Finland and Hacker School.
+Both Finland schools and Hacker School try to achieve an environment of creativity, exploration and learning.

-For many years Finland education was ranked as the best in the world.
+For many years Finnish education was ranked as the best in the world.
 I like that they are trying to [improve it](http://www.finnbay.com/golden-days-where-acceptance-of-finlands-success-in-education-is-over/).

-Same approach is used at Hacker School.
-There are no same batches in Hacker School.
+The same approach is used at Hacker School.
+Each batch at Hacker School is different from past ones.
 They always try to do something differently.

 ## Disclosure

-I've never been to Finland so my understanding of it's education system is based on online articles, blogs and talks with friends.
+I've never been to Finland so my understanding of its education system is based on online articles, blogs and talks with friends.